 Ancient and Adventurous San Pedro Tours

-It has been unseasonably wet this past week so we knew we were taking out chances when we opted to head down south to the Maya ruins.
-Jan called me Fri morning and said she checked Hydromet Belize website and that it looked like we could get lucky weather wise and that it was our call what to do.
-Since Mary and David were leaving yesterday we decided to do it anyways, all of us had raincoats and were in agreement we would not melt like the wicked witch of the west if we got wet.
-Jan Brown was the hostess with the mostess and brought 4 umbrellas to share and an extra raincoat if we needed it.
+It has been unseasonably wet this past week, so we knew we were taking out chances when we opted to head down south to the Maya ruins.
+Jan called me Fri morning and said she checked Hydromet Belize website and that it looked like we could get lucky weather-wise and that it was our call what to do.
+Since Mary and David were leaving yesterday we decided to do it anyway, all of us had raincoats and were in agreement we would not melt like the wicked witch of the west if we got wet.
+Jan Brown was the hostess with the mostess and brought four umbrellas to share and an extra raincoat if we needed it.

-Miriam, Mary David, Jan and I all met up at Banana Beach bar and headed south to pick up another Mary and David at the Log Cabin house.
-It was not long before we were at there.
-I find it pretty amazing that in less than a 20 minute drive from home, we were at 2000 year old Marco Gonzalez Maya site.
+Miriam, Mary, David, Jan, and I all met up at Banana Beach bar and headed south to pick up another Mary and David at the Log Cabin house.
+It was not long before we were there.
+I find it pretty amazing that in less than a 20-minute drive from home, we were at the 2000-year-old Marco Gonzalez Maya site.

-After we all signed in and paid the fee, $20 bzd and $10 bzd for residents.
-Jan started our tour with a a short show and tell lesson off the back of a golf cart.
-Then we did the 1/4 mile walk along the recycled wood boardwalks to the site.
-I had my good camera and a notebook all set to take notes and pictures as I am writing a Magazine article on Marco Gonzalez for Belize News exchange magazine, luckily I also had my dry bag and waterproof camera as well.
-It started raining right from the start and we all got pretty wet, Jan was a trooper and said it was our day and she would not cut us short over a little rainfall.
+After we all signed in and paid the fee, $20 BZD, and $10 BZD for residents, Jan started our tour with a short show-and-tell lesson off the back of a golf cart.
+Then we did the 1/4 mile walk along the recycled wood boardwalks to the Site.
+I had my good camera and a notebook all set to take notes and pictures as I am writing a magazine article on Marco Gonzalez for Belize News exchange magazine, luckily I also had my dry bag and waterproof camera as well.
+It started raining right from the start, and we all got pretty wet, Jan was a trooper and said it was our day and she would not cut us short over a little rainfall.

-– Local Sanpedranos and visitors have known about the 7.57 acre site for many years.
+- Local Sanpedranos and visitors have known about the 7.57 – 8-acre site for many years.

 - Ambergris Caye was home to an estimated 20,000 Maya traders at the height of their occupation of the island.